-All three of Britain’s breeding wagtails – the pied, grey and yellow – are characterised by their wagging tails, which are frequently ‘pumped’ up and down.
+All three of Britain’s breeding wagtails – the pied wagtail, grey wagtail and yellow wagtail– are characterised by their wagging tails, which are frequently ‘pumped’ up and down.

 A number of theories have been put forward to explain this behaviour, including the suggestions that tail-wagging helps a bird to capture its insect prey by flushing it out; that it is used to signal social status; and that it indicates an individual’s state of alertness to potential predators nearby.

 However, because tail-wagging is also associated with activities such as preening, it is unlikely to be simply a means of flushing prey from cover.